|1.01||What is Hercules?|

 Yes.
 Hercules is a software implementation of z/Architecture, and so it is capable of running z/OS, z/VM, and z/VSE.
-Hercules also implements ESA/390 (including SIE) and so it can run OS/390, VM/ESA, and VSE/ESA, as well as older versions of these operating systems such as MVS/ESA, MVS/XA, VM/SP, VSE/SP, etc.
+Hercules also implements ESA/390 (including SIE) and so it can run OS/390, VM/ESA, and VSE/ESA, as well as older versions of these operating systems such as MVS/ESA, MVS/XA, MVS/SP, MVS/SE, VM/SP, VSE/SP, and DOS/VSE.

 But (and this is a big but), these operating systems are all IBM Licensed Program Products, whose conditions of use generally restrict their usage to specific IBM machine serial numbers.
 So you cannot just copy these systems from work and run them on your PC, as this would almost certainly be a violation of your company's licensing agreement with IBM.

 Any program which uses the S/370, ESA/390, or z/Architecture instruction set, as implemented in Hercules.
 Some special utilities in the form of standalone programs are known to run well.
-I can particularly recommend Jan Jaeger's excellent standalone editor (ZZSA) which is included in the Hercules distribution, or it can be downloaded from http://www.cbttape.org/~jjaeger; I use it regularly to look at DASD while debugging an OS installation, which is just what it's designed to do.
+A good example is Jan Jaeger's excellent standalone editor (ZZSA) which is included in the Hercules distribution, or it can be downloaded from http://www.cbttape.org/~jjaeger; ZZSA allows you to examine and edit MVS datasets without the need to load an operating system.
 Note: ZZSA runs in ESA/390 mode.
 See Jan Jaeger's website for more information and special logon procedures.

-The VM/370 page at cbttape.org contains download links for the Andy Norrie VM 4-pack system and the Bob Abeles VM/370 R6 distribution.
+The VM/370 page at http://www.cbttape.org/vm6.htm contains download links for the Andy Norrie VM 4-pack system and the Bob Abeles VM/370 R6 distribution.

 The best starting point for information about Linux for S/390 and Linux for zSeries is http://www.linuxvm.org/